 I started collecting miles in college when I signed up for a Delta card.
 I also convinced Micah to sign up for one at that time, too.

 We wanted to get the bonus points for a trip to Seattle, but I didn’t get serious about collecting miles and points until about 4 years ago after we moved to Florida.
-The 100,000 British Airways card enticed us to sign up for another card, and from that point on I was officially hooked.
+The 100,000 British Airways Visa Signature Card enticed us to sign up for another card, and from that point on I was officially hooked.

 Why did you start your blog?
 What’s special about it?